Últimas noticias: Modificación y adopción de medidas adicionales y complementarias del Acuerdo de 19 de junio del Consell

 Maarit NymanBrief overview of the current situation (e.g. closure of schools, restaurants, …)

 On 16/3, the Government declared a state of emergency in Finland over the coronavirus outbreak and decided on measures to slow down the spreading of coronavirus and to protect risk groups.
 The decisions will remain in force until 13/4 2020.
 The measures decided by the Government will be enforced in accordance with the Emergency Powers Act, Communicable Diseases Act and other relevant legislation.
-On 20/3 the Government announced a support package targeted, among other things, to companies.Schools and universities are closed as well as all national and municipal museums, theatres, sports facilities, youth centres, etc. Public gatherings are limited to no more than ten persons, and it is recommend to avoid spending unnecessary time in public places.
-The capacity of healthcare and social welfare services will be increased.
+On 20/3 the Government announced a support package targeted, among other things, to companies.Brief overview of the exisiting and potential corona-related impact

 General economic corona-related impact